LearnTeachCode/intro-javascript-class/week-3/3-7-slideshow-v1.md

-# Section 3.7: Simple slideshow version 1 with nested data!
+# Section 3.7: Simple slideshow version 1

 Now that we've learned the basics of working with objects, let's put them to use in a new feature for our simple slideshow app!